Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 42 projects likely influencing the region.
-Notable initiatives include Ashbury Estate, Armstrong Creek Town Centre, Barwon Heads Road Upgrade, and Armstrong Creek Mixed Use Precinct at 465 Surf Coast Highway.
+AreaSearch has identified 42 projects likely to affect the region.
+Notable projects include Ashbury Estate, Armstrong Creek Town Centre, Barwon Heads Road Upgrade, and Armstrong Creek Mixed Use Precinct at 465 Surf Coast Highway.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.